aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/insert_section_zoom_frame/_index.md

 ## insert_section_zoom_frame {#int-float-float-float-float-isection-ippimage}
-Creates a new Section Zoom object and inserts into to a collection at the specified index.
+Creates a new Section Zoom object and inserts it to a collection at the specified index.

 ### Returns